 These can make an excellent add-on to your existing outdoor security cameras.

-Windows are heavily shrouded by bushes and trees which in a sense “shroud” the home from the main road or visible path of your home security camera systems and can provide just the safety net for the crook to fall back into when the LED floodlights startup.
+Windows are heavily shrouded by bushes and trees, which in a sense “shroud” the home from the main road or the visible path of your home security cameras and can provide just the safety net for the crook to fall back into when the LED floodlights start up.

 13. Hide any wiring to your security systems